Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 __This is instead:__
 1. a collections of personal notes taken when I started learning Git
-1. a list of Git commands that I use the most
+1. a commented list of Git commands that I use the most
 {{< /hint >}}

 ## Authentication